 Regardless of your interests, you can bet that Tokyo has a museum that will tickle your fancy.
 For those who want to be in the know, let us be your guide to the best museums in Tokyo.
 Afterall, whether you’re a visitor or a local, Tokyo museums shouldn’t be an afterthought or an activity reserved solely for rainy days.

-Tokyo has a wealth of museums giving glimpses into Japan’s rich and diverse history, and for those who are more contemporary-minded, Tokyo has a prolific artistic community too.
+Tokyo has a wealth of museums that give glimpses into Japan’s rich history and explore artistic movements from both at home and abroad.
 And that’s without mentioning the museums dedicated to cutting-edge technology, celebrating Japan’s pop culture, or other, even more unusual things.
 From art to history, to science and pop culture, here’s our ultimate round up of the best Tokyo museums.

 Tokyo museums: The basics